 I’m a member of the Drivers team.
 We build the open source libraries that enable users of all programming languages to use MongoDB in their applications, along with a number of other driver-like tools for working with MongoDB.

-I’m the technical lead for
+I’m the lead developer of

 I also have recently worked on

 mongomirror, a utility written in Golang that enables users to seamlessly migrate data between MongoDB replica sets.
 This tool makes it possible for MongoDB users to import their replica sets into Atlas, our database-as-a-service, without shutting down their database or applications.

 I serve as a mentor to junior engineers and interns, and speak about Swift and MongoDB at technical conferences.